Vevey, Lake Geneva Switzerland

 We recommend putting Croatia on your travel itinerary when you next visit Europe.

-We are here for a month to write and get our fitness back on track with runs, walks and swims along the coastal promenade.
 And as the entrance to Paklenica National Park is only 2 kms away and Zadar is only a 45-minute drive from Starigrad, there is plenty on offer to experience here.